 The advantages of 3-D digital mammography include:

-Reduced recalls (also known as callbacks for additional views/imaging) for patients that have 3-D imaging compared to patients who undergo conventional, two-dimensional mammography
+- Reduced recalls, also known as callbacks for additional views/imaging, for patients that have 3D imaging compared to patients who undergo conventional 2D mammography

 Our goal is to build strong relationships with the patients and other health care providers we serve.
 Through these relationships, we will work together to meet the screening needs of many Wisconsin communities.